 Hawn & Walsh LLC in Bend has taken a leading role in many of the most significant personal injury cases in Oregon.
 This page highlights just a few of our most prominent cases that have been highly publicized.

 Contact us to arrange a free consultation about your specific case today.

 - Civil Rights

 - Dog bites

 - Construction site accidents

 - Wrongful collections

 - Wrongful denial of insurance benefits

 - Pedestrian struck by car: $1,750,000.
-A man was critically injured when he was struck by a car while he was crossing the street in a marked crosswalk.
-He sustained life-threatening injuries, including multiple orthopedic and neuro-traumatic injuries as well as a traumatic brain injury.
-Jennifer Coughlin of Hawn & Walsh LLC was able to get the driver’s insurance company to tender its entire $1,250,000 policy to compensate the client for his injuries, pain and suffering as well as his spouse’s loss of consortium claim.
+A man was critically injured when he was struck by a car while crossing the street in a marked crosswalk.
+He sustained life-threatening injuries, including multiple orthopedic and neuro-traumatic injuries, as well as a traumatic brain injury.
+Former firm attorney Jennifer Coughlin of Hawn & Walsh LLC was able to get the driver’s insurance company to tender its entire $1,250,000 policy to compensate the client for his injuries, pain and suffering, as well as his spouse’s loss of consortium claim.
 Additionally, because of the significance of the client’s injuries and his need for ongoing medical interventions, Ms. Coughlin secured an additional $500,000 from the client’s underinsured motorist policy.